awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-labeling-job-api.md

 ------

-**Important**
-If you set `TaskTimeLimitInSeconds` to be greater than one hour \(3,600 seconds\), you must increases the max session duration of your execution role to be greater than or equal to the task timeout\.
-You can modify the max session duration of your execution rule using the IAM console, AWS CLI, and IAM API\.
-To modify your execution role, go to [Modifying a Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html) in the IAM User Guide, select your preferred method \(console, CLI, or API\) to modify the role from the **Topics** list, and then select **Modifying a Role Maximum Session Duration** to view the instructions\.
-For 3D point cloud task types, refer to [Increase MaxSessionDuration for Execution Role](sms-point-cloud-general-information.md#sms-3d-pointcloud-maxsessduration)\.

 For more information about this operation, see [CreateLabelingJob](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateLabelingJob.html)\.
 For information about how to use other language\-specific SDKs, see [See Also](https://docs.aws.amazon.com/sagemaker/latest/dg/API_CreateLabelingJob.html#API_CreateLabelingJob_SeeAlso) in the `CreateLabelingJobs` topic\.